Mining Intelligence and News

 Like the Star Kimberlite, the Orion South Kimberlite was deposited within the Cretaceous sedimentary rocks of the lower Colorado and Mannville groups, which unconformably overlie Paleozoic limestones and dolomites.
 The glacial overburden thickness ranges from 97 to 121 m with an average of 105 m.
 Portions of the Orion South Kimberlite have been emplaced contemporaneously with the deposition of the Mannville and lower Colorado sediments.
 However, the majority of the Orion South Kimberlite is interpreted to have erupted through the Mannville and into the early parts of the lower Colorado Group sediments (Joli Fou Formation time).
 The local lower Colorado and Mannville interface is situated approximately 191 m below surface.
 The Mannville Group and Paleozoic interface lies approximately 347 m, as interpreted from drill holes.
 The Orion South Kimberlite is comprised of multiple eruptive units (or phases), each of which is texturally, mineralogically, physically and chemically distinct.
 Within the kimberlite, the units have cross-cutting relationships near conduits, but are stacked vertically within the volcanic edifice and crater / extra-crater deposits.
 Several conduits, feeding different units, have been identified on Orion South.

 The Orion South Kimberlite consists of two distinct types of kimberlite: dominant eruptive kimberlite and subordinate kimberlitic sediments.
-The eruptive kimberlite deposits at the Orion South Kimberlite are subdivided into six main kimberlite phases, each with distinctive physical and chemical properties (Harvey et al., 2009a & b):
+The eruptive kimberlite deposits at the Orion South Kimberlite are sub-divided into six main kimberlite phases, each with distinctive physical and chemical properties: which enable mapping and stratigraphic correlation of units as seen in Figure (Harvey et al., 2009a & b):

 Reserves